- State funding has not kept pace with rising costs, unfunded mandates, and growing expectations.

 - Over 70% of districts have voter-approved operating levies.

-- The disparity in voter-approved operating levies ranges from $0 to over $2,500 per pupil, leaving many students without the educational opportunities they need and deserve.
+- The disparity in operating levies can range from $0 to over $2,500 per pupil, leaving many students without the educational opportunities they need and deserve.

 Revenue Disparity Between the Lowest and Highest Funded Schools Districts